 Independence explores for gold and silver, with property holdings that are located in central British Columbia and the Yukon Territory.
 The Company's projects range from early-stage grassroots exploration through advanced-stage resource delineation and expansion.
-The Company's business model is to build shareholder value through systematic project advancement while concurrently maintaining an opportunistic approach to the acquisition of additional precious metals projects.
+The Company's business model is to build shareholder value through systematic project advancement while concurrently maintaining an opportunistic approach to the acquisition of additional precious metals properties.
 Independence intends to actively manage its property portfolio, farming out or dropping properties when exploration results suggest that further expenditures by the Company are unwarranted.

 Independence has no producing operations and as a consequence, the Company does not generate any operating income or a positive cash flow.
 Exploration of its properties is therefore entirely dependent on the Company's ability to access public equity markets to raise sufficient capital and/or its ability to attract joint venture partners to finance further work on its properties.
-However, with working capital of approximately \$14.4 million at June 30, 2012, Independence is adequately financed to support significant exploration programs in both 2012 and 2013.
+However, with working capital of approximately \$13.0 million at September 30, 2012, Independence is adequately financed to support its anticipated exploration programs until early 2014.

-MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS - FORM 51-502F1 For the three- and six-month periods ended June 30, 2012
+MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS, FORM 51-502F1 For the three- and nine-month periods ended September 30, 2012